Proxima Centauri b: Host star

-It is the closest star to the Sun, with a distance of 1.3008 ± 0.0006 pc.
+It is the closest star to the Sun, hence the name "Proxima", with a distance of 1.3008 ± 0.0006 pc.
 Proxima Centauri is part of a multiple star system, whose other members are Alpha Centauri A and Alpha Centauri B which form a binary star subsystem.
 The dynamics of the multiple star system could have caused Proxima Centauri b to move closer to its host star over its history.
-The detection of a planet around Alpha Centauri in 2012 is considered questionable.
-Despite its proximity to Earth, Proxima Centauri is too faint to be visible to the naked eye with the exception of an instance where a flare made it visible to the naked eye.
+The detection of a planet around Alpha Centauri in 2012 was considered questionable.
+Despite its proximity to Earth, Proxima Centauri is too faint to be visible to the naked eye, except during superflares.

 Surface conditions

 Climate

 Proxima Centauri b is located within the classical habitable zone of its star and receives about 65% of Earth's irradiation.
 Its equilibrium temperature is estimated to be about 234 K. Various factors, such as the orbital properties of Proxima Centauri b, the spectrum of radiation emitted by Proxima Centauri and the behaviour of clouds and hazes influence the climate of an atmosphere-bearing Proxima Centauri b.

 There are two likely scenarios for an atmosphere of Proxima Centauri b: in one case, the planet's water could have condensed and the hydrogen would have been lost to space, which would have only left oxygen and/or carbon dioxide in the atmosphere after the planet's early history.
 However, it is also possible that Proxima Centauri b had a primordial hydrogen atmosphere or formed farther away from its star, which would have reduced the escape of water.
 Thus, Proxima Centauri b may have kept its water beyond its early history.
 If an atmosphere exists, it is likely to contain oxygen-bearing gases such as oxygen and carbon dioxide.
-Together with the star's magnetic activity, they would give rise to aurorae that could be observed from Earth if the planet has a magnetic field.
+Together with the star's magnetic activity, they would give rise to auroras that could be observed from Earth if the planet has a magnetic field.

 Climate models including general circulation models used for Earth climate have been used to simulate the properties of Proxima Centauri b's atmosphere.
-Depending on its properties such as whether it is tidally locked, the amount of water and carbon dioxide a number of scenarios are possible: A planet partially or wholly covered with ice, planet-wide or small oceans or only dry land, combinations between these or scenarios with one or two "eyeballs" or lobster-shaped areas with liquid water.
+Depending on its properties such as whether it is tidally locked, the amount of water and carbon dioxide a number of scenarios are possible: A planet partially or wholly covered with ice, planet-wide or small oceans or only dry land, combinations between these, scenarios with one or two "eyeballs" or lobster-shaped areas with liquid water (meaning near the equator, with two nearly identical areas on each hemisphere, sprouting from the equator like lobster claws), or a subsurface ocean with a thin (less than a kilometre) ice cover that may be slushy in some places.
 Additional factors are: